“Victorian Days”

 These popular tours at Jacksonville’s historic 1870s C.C.
 Beekman House Museum look at the dramatic changes in life during the late 1800s Industrial Revolution along with the lingering social expectations that continued to influence adoption of these changes.

-Victorian Days tours will begin every 20 minutes starting at 12n with the last tour beginning at 3pm.
+The Beekman House Museum is located at 470 E. California Street.
+Tours will begin every 20 minutes starting at 12n with the last tour beginning at 3pm.
 Tour groups are limited to 8 people and 10 tours are offered each day.

 DISCLAIMER: All tour attendees do so at their own risk and waive any liability claims against Historic Jacksonville, Inc. or any volunteer.
 This includes illness and injury, as well as loss, damage or theft of property.
 Historic Jacksonville, Inc. reserves the right to refuse admission or eject persons at any time.